JetBrains/Qodana/topics/cloud-api.md

-# Public API
+# Qodana Cloud API

 <var name="api-yaml" value="https://github.com/jetbrains-qodana/public-api/blob/main/openapi.yaml"/>
 <var name="api-client" value="https://github.com/jetbrains-qodana/public-api/tree/main/samples/kotlin"/>

 <show-structure for="chapter" depth="3"/>

-<link-summary>The public API lets you create teams, projects, obtain a list of users and Insights data in %cloud% and %premlite% using
+<link-summary>The Qodana Cloud API lets you create teams, projects, obtain a list of users and Insights data in %cloud% and %premlite% using
 your build pipelines.</link-summary>

-The public API lets you create <a href="cloud-teams.topic">teams</a>, <a href="cloud-projects.topic">projects</a>, obtain a list of %cloud% and %premlite% organization users and [](insights.md) data using your build pipelines.
+The Qodana Cloud API lets you create <a href="cloud-teams.topic">teams</a>, <a href="cloud-projects.topic">projects</a>, obtain a list of %cloud% and %premlite% organization users and [](insights.md) data using your build pipelines.
 This feature is available only under the [Ultimate Plus license](pricing.md).